 When it comes to project management, there are few things more important than keeping costs under control.
 Especially when a project is complicated, expenses can send your costs skyrocketing more quickly than you expect.
 Project managers need to take a proactive approach to cost management in order to keep their budgets on track.

 Cost management is the process of estimating, budgeting, and controlling project costs.
-Typically the cost management process begins during the project initiation and planning phases.
-During the course of the project lifecycle, project managers review and monitor the project’s costs to ensure it doesn't go over the approved budget.Experimente a Asana para equipes financeiras
+The cost management process begins during the planning phase and continues throughout the duration of the project as managers continuously review, monitor, and adjust expenditures to ensure the project doesn't go over the approved budget.Experimente a Asana para equipes financeiras

 Clearly defined project objectives

 A high-level project roadmap or a work breakdown structure (WBS), depending on the complexity of the project

 A tentative resource management plan

 Once you have a list of necessary resources, the next step is to estimate what it will cost to procure them.
 The key to this step is to gather as much pricing information as possible so that you can make informed cost estimates.

 For tangible resources like tools, supplies, and equipment, get real price quotes from sellers to inform your cost estimate.
 For labor costs, get multiple price quotes from potential contractors to help give you a realistic idea of what the work you require will actually cost.
 Keep in mind that some time may pass between when you make your estimate and when these items will be purchased, so you should build in some room in case prices rise.

 In addition to building in cushion on each individual cost, you'll also need to add a buffer of 5-10% on your cost total to account for unexpected expenses.
 If this is your first time working with this project team, find out if the previous cost manager generated budget reports at the end of past projects.